-The Accessibility Cohort will address the following challenge question: How might we further maximize physical and programmatic access for customers with disabilities using the services of an American Job Center?
-Leading resources that get referenced by this cohort team will be posted on this page to help maximize organizational learning.
+To support the Workforce Innovation Cohort on Disability and Employment, the Accessibility Team addressed the following challenge question: How might we further maximize physical and programmatic access for customers with disabilities using the services of an American Job Center?
+Leading resources examined and the subsequent products developed by the team are posted here to help maximize organizational learning.

 2. The Benefits of Universal Design - Universal Design is a strategy for making products, environments, operational systems, and services welcoming and usable to the most diverse range of people possible.
 Its key principles are simplicity, flexibility, and efficiency.
 When American Job Centers apply Universal Design principles, we are working together towards a world-class service environment to help all Americans get training and find jobs.
 This link includes historical resources collected on this topic within WorkforceGPS.